Middle Class Scholarship

 Ten things you need to know

-- Students must meet the following requirements: be a California resident attending a UC, CSU or CA Community College Bachelor’s degree program; be a U.S. citizen, permanent resident or have AB 540* student status; meet certain income/asset and other financial aid standards; maintain satisfactory academic progress; not be in default on a student loan; and, must not be incarcerated.
+2. Students must meet the following requirements: be a California resident attending a UC, CSU or CA Community College Bachelor’s degree program; be a U.S. citizen, permanent resident or meet the requirements for non-resident tuition exemption*; meet certain income/asset and other financial aid standards; maintain satisfactory academic progress; not be in default on a student loan; and must not be incarcerated.

-- To get assistance completing the FAFSA or CA Dream Act Application, students are encouraged to attend a free Cash for College workshop in your community beginning on October 1st but before the March 2nd application deadline.
+8. To get assistance completing the FAFSA or CA Dream Act Application, students are encouraged to attend a free Cash for College workshop in their community beginning on October 1st, but before the March 2nd application deadline.
 Students must reapply each year.
-Visit www.cash4college.org or download our mobile app at www.mobilegallery.ca.gov for workshop locations.

-- If you need more information about this scholarship contact your UC or CSU campus Financial Aid Office or check your www.webgrants4students.org account.
+10. If you need more information about this scholarship, contact your UC, CSU or CA Community College financial aid office or check your WebGrants 4 Students account.

 - Attend a California high school for a minimum of 3 years or attain credits equivalent to 3 or more years of high school coursework and have a combination of 3 or more years at a California elementary or secondary school or attained credits at a CA community college totaling 3 or more years, or a combination of any of the previous, totaling 3 or more years, AND

 - Enroll in an accredited and qualified California college or university; and,